 However, if you have an oregano plant that is particularly flavorful then it is better to take root cuttings, as plants grown from seed are not always true to type especially if it is hybrid seed.

-If you can, buy heirloom seed instead like these.
+If you can, buy heirloom seeds instead.

 Propagating From Rooted Cuttings